 The Olive Quick Decline Syndrome is a complex disease inducing leaf scorch and dieback symptoms on olives, caused by the xylem-limited bacterium Xylella fastidiosa subsp. pauca ST53.
 In Italy, the bacterium has arrived in the Apulia region, infecting a major part of it.
 The bacterium proliferation in southern Italy is partially facilitated by the presence of insects, which are the vectors of Xylella fastidiosa.
 Until now, Philaenus spumarius, the meadow spittlebug, has been recognized as the primary vector of Xylella fastidiosa.
 A unique characteristic of this insect is foam production when at the nymphal stage.
 The foam has a protective role for the immatures and can serve as a medium for intraspecific communication.
 Therefore, the elucidation of the mechanisms of foam production and release and a detailed knowledge of the morphology and physiology of the reproductive system in this insect is very important, as it may help establish control measures against the propagation of Xylella fastidiosa.
 Nevertheless, only a few studies have been made years ago, and relevant information is still lacking.

 Roberto Romani is associate professor at the Department of Agricultural, Food and Environmental Sciences at the University of Perugia.
-His research work focuses on the physiology, functional anatomy and behavior of insects.
-In order to explore the mechanisms of foam production and the morphology and physiology of the reproductive system in Philaenus spumarius, he requested access to the Phase Contrast Imaging Node in Trieste.
+Milos Sevarikais a postdoctoral researcher in the same department.
+Their research work focuses on the physiology, functional anatomy and behavior of insects.
+In order to explore the mechanisms of foam production and the morphology and physiology of the reproductive system in Philaenus spumarius.
+Together, they requested access to the Phase Contrast Imaging Node in Trieste.

 A primary challenge in the study of insect structural organization is the inherently destructive nature of traditional anatomical methods.
 Historically, investigating internal morphology has relied on micro-dissection and histological serial sectioning.
 Although these techniques provide good resolution, they require the physical destruction of the specimen, making it impossible to visualize complex spatial representations.